 We thought it would be fun to take a look at what you enjoyed the most from us over the past 12 months, so here is your favourite show, your favourite workshop, your top 5 blogs and top video of 2022.

-You loved all of our spectacular science shows and workshops in 2022, but the show you booked the most was ‘That’s Non-sense’, packed with fun optical illusions and mind-bending multi-sensory tricks for KS2 and 3.
-When it came to workshops, there was a three-way tie between ‘Sensational Science’, ‘Creativity and Science’ and ‘Building a Resilient Brain’.
-You can find out more about all of our science shows and workshops for schools on our website.
+You loved all of our spectacular science shows and workshops in 2022, but the show you booked the most was ‘That’s Non-sense’, packed with fun optical illusions and mind-bending multi-sensory tricks for KS2 and KS3.
+When it came to science workshops, there was a three-way tie between ‘Sensational Science’, ‘Creativity and Science’ and ‘Building a Resilient Brain’.
+You can find out more here about all our science shows and workshops for schools and festivals.

 We published 22 new blogs in 2022 (no, we didn’t do that on purpose!) covering a range of topics from hands on illusions and discussions about neurodiversity, to Q&As with our presenters and fun science week activities.
 But your favourites were: